open-telemetry/oteps/text/profiles/0239-profiles-data-model.md

   11. A request is received, the system measures 1 request.
   12. The 1 second collection cycle ends.
-A metric is exported for the number of requests received over the interval of time t_1 to t_1+1 with a value of 1.
+A metric is exported for the number of requests received over the interval of time t_1 to t_0+1 with a value of 1.

   Note: Even though, when reporting changes since last report time, using CUMULATIVE is valid, it is not recommended. */ AGGREGATION_TEMPORALITY_CUMULATIVE = 2;
 }

-// ValueType describes the semantics and measurement units of a value. message ValueType {
+// ValueType describes the type and units of a value, with an optional aggregation temporality. message ValueType {
   int64 type = 1; // Index into string table.
   int64 unit = 2; // Index into string table.